adamors/vagrant-puppet-mysql/README.md

 - `class { 'mysql': }`
 - `include 'mysql'`

-This will also set the `root` password (see below for further details), and configure MySQL to use the `UTC` timezone.
+This will also set the `root` password (see below for further details), remove any anonymous user accounts, and configure MySQL to use the `UTC` timezone.

 #### Specify the `root` password
 By default, the `root` password will be set to 'root'.
 You can specify an alternative password using the `root_password` parameter: